iriskimm/movie-recommendation/README.md

 # Movie Recommendation System
 An NLP-based recommendation system.
-Built using Python and Scikit-learn.
+Built using Python and Scikit-learn and deployed using Streamlit.

 ## Product Overview
 <img src='resources/website_overview.png' width=80%>